Contrast-Security-OSS/DjanGoat/README.md

     quit
 ```

-2. Go to production_settings.py in the inner pygoat folder and fill out the given information
-   for your database.
+2. Go to pygoat/production_settings.py and fill out the given information for your database.

 3. Migrate the models and associated database data